 Mr H underwent a period of in-patient rehabilitation at Stoke Mandeville Hospital, before being transferred to the Raphael Hospital.
 He was subsequently discharged to the Peter Gidney Neurological Unit.

-Mr H was tetraplegic, suffered a complete loss of independence, required full assistance with all activities of daily living, had no bowel or bladder control, had a tracheostomy and lived for a period of time being tube fed.
+Mr H was tetraplegic, completely lost independence, required full assistance with all activities of daily living, had no bowel or bladder control, had a tracheostomy and lived for a period of time being tube fed.

 Sadly, in August 2018 Mr H developed difficulty in breathing and was diagnosed with pneumonia.
 Following a period of unsuccessful antibiotic treatment, Mr H passed away on 30 August 2018 from pneumonia secondary to the tracheostomy and tetraplegia.

 Mr H’s case was taken on by Stewarts in December 2017, with Laura Weir, an associate, having conduct of the case.
 Independent expert evidence was obtained from doctors specialising in emergency medicine, neurosurgery and radiology.
 All the experts were critical of the failure to immobilise and scan Mr H’s cervical spine on both 14 and 15 January 2017 and of the delay in diagnosis of the unstable cervical fracture.

 Mr H’s executors instructed Stewarts on Mr H’s death and a Letter of Claim was sent to the NHS trust.
 In their response, the trust admitted that there were failures on both 14 and 15 January 2017 to immobilise Mr H’s spine in the emergency department and to arrange appropriate imaging, which would have led to the diagnosis of the unstable cervical fracture and referral to a specialist team for further input.

 However, the trust’s position was that even with appropriate treatment, Mr H’s clinical course would have been the same and that he would always have been rendered tetraplegic.